il0106/Institute-of-Higher-Nervous-Activity-and-Neurophysiology/README.md

 # Institute of Higher Nervous Activity and Neurophysiology
 This repository is related to my work at the Institute of Higher Nervous Activity and Neurophysiology.

 The main module (yet) is 'ratcontagion'.
-This module containes RatExperiment class that helps analyze visit data from the Intellicage system to research behavioral contagion among rats.
+This module contains RatExperiment class that helps analyze visit data from the IntelliCage system to research behavioral contagion among rats.
 ### How can RatExperiment module help you?
-- Transforming the data from Intellicage to comfortable pandas format
+- Transforming the data from IntelliCage to comfortable pandas format
-- Processing the data slicing as you want
+- Processing the data slicing as you wish
-- Creating static (via pyvis) and dynamic (via plotly time slider) graphs describing behavioral contagion among rats in the Intellicage
+- Creating static (via pyvis) and dynamic (via plotly time slider) graphs describing behavioral contagion among rats in the IntelliCage
-- Analyzing the number of visits of rats, their time intervals between visits in various slices making histograms
+- Analyzing the number of rat visits, time intervals between visits in various slices making histograms
 - Building your own modified classes and functions
 ### Where should you start?
 1) Learn more about behavioral contagion
-2) Read about Intellicage and it's output files
+2) Read about IntelliCage and its output files
 3) See the tutorial notebook with the useful examples
 4) Try to import ratcontagion module with RatExperiment class and work with it